 My partner recovered, thankfully – until this day, we are unsure if his illness was the virus, but it is very likely.
 I had also fallen ill, a few days after my partner.
 My symptoms were not as serious as his – but I definitely felt a strange feeling and overall tiredness.

 My biggest fear through lockdown was of the unknown.
 The death rate was increasing rapidly and the infection rate was going up.
-What did this mean for for society?
+What did this mean for society?
 For business?
-I’m at m calmest when I can figure out solutions – but of course no one could control this, so not knowing what the outcome was going to be, was unsettling.
-At this stage, i was just grateful for our health.
+I’m at my calmest when I can figure out solutions – but of course no one could control this, so not knowing what the outcome was going to be, was unsettling.
+At this stage, I was just grateful for our health.

-Through lockdown, I almost welcomed space, I am generally a home bum.
+Through lockdown, I welcomed space – I am generally a home bum.
 I am happiest hanging out in comfy clothes, with my bulldog Russell whilst knitting or drawing.
 At tis stage, the lack of socialising was not an issue for me.

 As I watched the news daily (just the briefing, nothing much more than that), I think I assumed I would be furloughed so this came as no surprise.
 However, I didn’t really worry for my job.
 I felt confident we would be okay as a business.
 My biggest emotion was guilt, for Dally, who I knew was working around the clock to keep things ticking over the best she could.
 As a team, we’re pretty resilient – and we have faced difficult situations before.

 I found that it helped to stay in touch with each other.
 Dally would touch base with me a couple of times a week.
 She would ask how I was doing and if I needed anything.
 This helped me feel as if I was still part of the team and we had some of our usual banter.
 I felt really strange as it was time off but it never felt like it was, I couldn’t fully relax and I had a constant feeling of guilt that i should be working, helping the business get through this.